top of page

 About me

-I have an open, curious approach to my practice and aim to create a calm and containing space within which we can explore whatever you need to bring.
+I am an experienced, accredited therapist with an open, curious approach to my practice.
+I aim to create a calm and containing space within which we can

 Therapy is a very individual and personal process.